Everest: Three Passes

 The sort of scenery we will enjoy on this trek doesn’t come easy.
 This is a long and demanding trek with many days spent well above 4000m.
 The highest elevation reached is 5644m.
 Anyone attempting this trek should be very walk fit (you should be used to walking in demanding terrain for five to six hours a day) and very well acclimatised.
 Our version of this trek is longer than versions you might see offered elsewhere and that’s because we add in extra acclimatisation days to give you the best possible chance of success.
 Anyone attempting this trek should also be prepared to deal with sub-zero temperatures at night (most trekking lodges are unheated).

-Flight schedules and mountain weather
+Flights and mountain weather

 Price includes: